 What do you wish you could tell your younger self now?

-In my own mind, the root cause was being placed in higher class.
+In my own mind, the root cause was being placed in the higher class.
 I was no longer the top.
-I was now halfway, and I felt so discouraged.
+I was now halfway, or sometimes even close to the bottom of the class, and I felt so discouraged.

-If I could stop myself from feeling discouraged by that, I would have been more motivated.
+If I could stop myself from feeling discouraged by that, I would have been way more motivated.

-In my heart, I knew it didn’t make any sense to blame it on this one thing, but I did feel it was a factor.
+I think in my heart, I knew it didn’t make any sense to blame it on this one thing, but I basically did anyway.
 I didn’t have anywhere near as much motivation as I had prior to fifth grade.

 As soon as I did my best and still got an 85, I was depressed.
 I wished I were smarter.